 Are your expenses markedly higher?
 You also want to assess things like facility management, brand and reputation management, and of course, customer service.

-Seeing how your commercial multifamily loan is performing today can help you spot any gaps in its performance and ultimately uncover opportunities that will allow you to maximize its cash flow.
+Seeing how your multifamily commercial real estate loan is performing today can help you spot any gaps in its performance and ultimately uncover opportunities that will allow you to maximize its cash flow.

 It might be a good time to consider refinancing if interest rates decrease.
 Even a ½ percentage point reduction in interest rates can make it worthwhile to pay closing costs on a brand-new mortgage.